- CHIP Challenges for Small Counties

 A data communication and education process

 Small counties like Mason County often have limited resources to spend on technology.
-Within community health, there is a strong requirement to not only create impact but also to communicate impact.
-Too frequently, Alison was inhibited by not being able to easily update information or publish new materials online, which resulted in outdated data on the website.
+But within their community health department, there is the requirement to not only create impact but to communicate that impact effectively.
+Too frequently, Alison was frustrated by not being able to easily update information or publish new materials online, which resulted in outdated data being shared through their website.
+After working with LiveStories, she was able to immediately publish new data to her website by simply updating a Google spreadsheet, which she now uses to power these interactive, web-based reports.

 Instant Web Publishing with LiveStories